-My Zesty Lemon Pepper Chicken with Cherry Mixed Tomatoes recipe is just in time for the summer when beautiful and juicy tomatoes are in abundance.
-A superb and colorful dish with a hint of the brute taste of the dark rum and spiciness of the scotch bonnet pepper.
+My Zesty Lemon Pepper Chicken with Cherry Mixed Tomatoes recipe is just in time for the summer when beautiful and juicy tomatoes are abundant.
+A superb and colorful dish with a hint of the brute taste of the scotch bonnet pepper’s dark rum and spiciness.
 What more can you ask for?

 I inherited my love of cooking with rum from my father.
 As a young girl, I always thought that my dad was a bit eccentric with his cooking.
 One day he explained to me that cooking with alcohol is a method that must be mastered.
 I seriously thought he was joking back then.

 Haitian Caribbean cuisine, as you might know, is derived from many other cultures.
 Cooking with alcohol is normal for us.
 My dad loved adding whiskey and dark rum in poultry and meat dishes.
 He always said that it was not only for taste but also to facilitate cooking.
-He did not like using a pressure cooker and adding alcohol would speed up the cooking process of any meat.
+He did not like using a pressure cooker, and adding alcohol would speed up any meat’s cooking process.

-Did you know that you have to cook meat for a good 3 hours to eradicate all traces of alcohol?
+Did you know that you have to cook meat for a good 3 hours to eradicate all alcohol traces?
 Yes, but it also depends on the amount and the method of cooking.